 In small businesses a single employee may wear many hats and as your company grows so do the responsibilities and work load.
 For a small business owner the hiring process can be an overwhelming experience.
-The following is a simple but effective framework for hiring for small businesses.
+The following is a simple but effective framework for hiring for small businesses in The Woodlands.

 New Hire Process